 Prominent or stuck-out ears can be a source of peer ridicule and teasing both for adults and children.
 Prominauris (the medical term for protruding ears) appears in about 1-2% of the population, and is thought to be a combination of genetics and ear positioning in the womb and for several months after birth.
-The two main reasons for excessively prominent ears are excessive height of the concha (the seashell-shaped cartilage just behind the ear canal) and poor formation/ or absence of the antihelical fold (the Y-shaped part of the upper ear cartilage).
+The two main reasons for excessively prominent ears are excessive height of the concha (the seashell-shaped cartilage just behind the ear canal) and poor formation or absence of the antihelical fold (the Y-shaped part of the upper ear cartilage).
 These conditions result in the ear sitting in an overly outward position, and the upper part of the ear facing forward instead of back.

-Adult patients may do well to have otoplasty surgery with local anesthesia (injection of numbing medicine) or general anesthesia (going to sleep with the help of an Anesthesiologist).
-Most children do best to have general anesthesia for otoplasty surgery.
+Otoplasty is a relatively short surgery, and involves little to no significant discomfort. bAdult patients may have have otoplasty surgery awake and with local anesthesia (injection of numbing medicine) and relaxing laughing gas, or general anesthesia (going to sleep with the help of an Anesthesiologist).
+Most children do best with general anesthesia for otoplasty surgery.

 After surgery, you should expect the following symptoms and adhere to these instructions:

 Dr. Fishman performs otoplasty surgery most commonly for cosmetic concerns; if you or your child are bothered by the ears’ appearance, this concern may be well treated with otoplasty, or ear-shaping surgery.
 Dr. Fishman treats adults and children 5 years and older with surgical otoplasty (Dr. Fishman treats newborn baby ear concerns with non-surgical ear shaping).
 Adult patients interested in otoplasty surgery should be in good physical and psychologic health, and have realistic expectations of treatment.
 Children should also be in good health, and be mature enough to comply with post-treatment instructions for best recovery and treatment results.